 Today I am going to talk about the making of Injera, a great Ethiopian SourDough Flatbread.
 I have in the past talked about baking bread and making fry bread, but both are much less time consuming because sourdoughs take several days as you need to let it bubble along.
 I was introduced to Ethiopian food several years ago, and simply fell in love.
 You eat with your hands, devouring a wide variety of flavors and ingredients.
 I tried to make my own Dor Wat and loved the result, but it was missing the one item that seems universal in Ethiopian dishes, the Injera.
 Injera is a flatbread that takes the place of the plate, utensils, and side dish.
 It fulfills the role of several parts of the eating experience and does it well enough I just had to learn how to make my own.
 Before we get into the Recipe though there are some notes to go over.

-First, this is a sourdough so your life will be tastier if you have a sourdough starter, but it is not necessary.
+First, this is sourdough so your life will be tastier if you have a sourdough starter, but it is not necessary.
 I save a little bit after the first batch for future batches.
 I have made a habit of having a sourdough starter in the fridge for both Injera and for other sourdoughs.
-I have used my own Teff Starter, and a standard sourdough starter both with decent results.
-I have also done it without starter, which just required a little bit more wait.
+I have used my own Teff Starter and a standard sourdough starter both with decent results.
+I have also done it without a starter, which just required a little bit more wait time.

 5 Cups of Teff